 Rose Keemun Gold

-Qimen, Anhui (Keemun black tea) · Pingyin, Shandong (Rose)
+Qimen, Anhui (Keemun Gold) · Pingyin, Shandong (Fresh rose)

-Rose Keemun Gold tea is an experimental and small batch black tea made with the highest grade of heritage Keemun black tea from Qimen county, Anhui province.
+Rose Keemun Gold is an experimental and small batch tea made with the highest grade heritage Keemun black tea from Qimen county, Anhui province.
 What makes this black tea so special is not just that it is scented with freshly harvested heirloom roses, but also the way by which it has been so successfully done.

-Scenting is an ancient Chinese process to honor and preserve the essence and fragrance of fresh flowers.
-Tea leaves are remarkable due to its capacity to absorb beautiful aromas.
-Scenting of the tea is done in small batches and by hand to ensure even distribution.
+Tea is long known for its incredible ability to absorb the essence of other things.
+Its scenting is best done in small batches and by hand to ensure even distribution.
 For this tea, equal amounts of the freshly picked China roses are scattered over the Keemun Gold tea.
-They lay together overnight, and the next day the craftsmen separate the rose petals from the tea leaves and the tea is slowly roasted over charcoal for a few hours.
-This batch of Keemun Gold underwent two rounds of scenting each time with fresh roses, and as a result, has captured so much of the essence of the roses you would swear they are blooming again before you in the gaiwan.
+They lay together overnight, and the next day the craftsmen separate the rose petals from the tea leaves.Then the tea is slowly roasted over charcoal for a few hours.
+This batch of Keemun Gold underwent two rounds of scenting with fresh roses, and as a result, has captured so much of the essence of the roses you would swear they are blooming again before you in the gaiwan.

 . . .